jmanthony3/Archimedes/docs/research/luse-grad-literature-review/hassaniMechanicalAspects1980.md

 	\label{eq:hopkins_wave_speed}
 \end{equation}$$

-where $K$ is the bulk modulus and $H'(\epsilon)$ the tangent modulus from $\sigma = Y + H(\epsilon)$ where $Y$ is uniaxial yield stress.
+where $K$ is the bulk modulus and $H'(\epsilon)$ the tangent modulus from $\sigma = Y + H(\epsilon)$ where $Y$ is uniaxial #yield-stress .
 Equation \eqref{eq:plastic_zone_depth} holds true because the shape and depth of the #plastic-zone is very similar between dynamic shot impingement and static indentation.
 A #plastic-zone will become saturated after so many impacts, but can grow to limits with more impact energy: e.g. multiple impacts in proximity form a larger, uniform #plastic-zone. #plastic-zone develops during collision before unloading waves diminish it away.

 Strain rates in the target at the impact site can be found by Eqs. \eqref{eq:radial_strain_rate} and \eqref{eq:hoop_strain_rate} where $V$ and $R$ are the shot velocity and radius, respectively, and $r$ is the radial distance from impact in target.